 Accommodation, food, equipment & budget

-Through rural areas our time will be spent in a tent (it’s a very small tent!) and we will be wildcamping along the route.
-As we pass through more developed regions, or the weather is too harsh, we will likely be finding accommodation through Couch Surfing and Hot Showers or campsites and hostels.
-The trip is also going to be the chance for us to visit some notable sustainable accommodations and communities and share our findings on here.
+Through rural areas, our time will be spent in a tent (it’s a very small tent!) and we will be wild camping along the way.
+As we pass through more developed regions, or the weather is too harsh, we will likely be finding accommodation through Couch Surfing and Warm Showers or campsites and hostels.

 As you also may be aware, we ain’t not flush travellers, nor do we have a particular cooperative bank account.
 Unless a sizeable donation is made to the Veggie Vagabonds trust we will also be working along the way, online and potentially experimental improv street performances with a hat out…

-Whilst camping our meals will be cooked on our trusty camping stove.
+For food, whilst camping our meals will be cooked on our trusty camping stove.
 If you’ve followed our travels before you’ll know that we eat bloody well, regardless of where we are, so be prepared for lots of camping stove creations.
-As we get into more developed areas we’ll also be making it our mission to find all the most delicious vegan food on offer.
+As we get into more developed areas we’ll be exploring all of the local vegan fare available.

-In terms of equipment we really are scrapping the barrel.
+In terms of equipment, we really are scraping the barrel.
 We’d like to say that all of our second-hand equipment was purchased purely for sustainability reasons but it’s also because we’re skint *cue North Face and Patagonia offering to sponsor us…*.
-Our camping and sleeping gear is warm but heavy and our clothes are old but moderately reliable.
+Our camping and sleeping gear is warm but heavy and our clothes are moderately reliable but very well worn.

 Obviously the most important piece of kit, the bikes, are top of the range.
 I wish this were true.
 We will be cycling on an old Dawes Galaxy and an unbranded Trek hybrid.
 Both bikes will be going through a serious makeover in the next month.

-*update we bought new (but still 2nd hand) bikes; Sarah has a Ridgeback World Voyage and I’m riding a boootiful Surly LHT.
+*Update* we bought second-hand bikes!
+Sarah has a Ridgeback World Voyage and I’m riding a boootiful Surly LHT.
 You can check out our full bike touring packing list here.